-If you are interested in a "live" training feel free to contact individuals who are Certified Dementia Dialogue Trainers.
+If you are interested in a "live" training contact Macie Smith or individuals who are Certified Dementia Dialogue Trainers.
 Only trainers listed have been approved to use the name Dementia Dialogues.
 To find a trainer near you see the list of approved trainers.

 Richard was diagnosed with Lewy Body Dementia.
 He was 63 years old.
 "It made me feel so sad it.
 It just absolutely broke my heart and I started the grieving process."
 Mary was able to prepare herself for the progression of the disease by taking the free class on Alzheimer's and dementia (Dementia Dialogues).